-- While some people report that they

-have quit smoking using ENDS, the

-US Preventive Services Task Force

-guidelines state that there is insufficient

-evidence to promote them for tobacco

-cessation, and the FDA has not

-approved them for this use.

-- Many ENDS users become "dual users," continuing to smoke combustible tobacco while also using ENDS.

-- Studies have shown that experienced ENDS users alter the power of their devices and puff patterns to deliver nicotine at similar levels to combustible tobacco.
+- While some people report that they have quit smoking using ENDS, the US Preventive Services Task Force guidelines state that there is insufficient evidence to promote them for tobacco cessation, and the FDA has not approved them for this use. - Some smokers who try to quit by using ENDS become "dual users", continuing to smoke and using ENDS.
+There is insufficient evidence that this improves health outcomes for these smokers. - Some ENDS products contain up to double the levels of nicotine in combustible cigarettes.